GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

     *   If you intend to access your Raspberry Pi locally, connect it to a keyboard, mouse, and display.

-1. Do any final configuration of the Raspberry Pi-- such as expanding the filesystem and setting the user password--with the [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) utility.
+1. Do any final configuration of the Raspberry Pi—such as expanding the filesystem and setting the user password—with the [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) utility.

-You will be performing subsequent steps on the Raspberry Pi itself either over SSH if you're working headless or on the Raspberry Pi hardware if you're using the desktop UI.
+You perform subsequent steps on the Raspberry Pi itself either over SSH if you're working in headless mode or on the Raspberry Pi hardware if you're using the desktop UI.

 ## Download the Fledge packages

+1. Visit the
+    [download page on the Dianomic site](https://dianomic.com/download-packages/)
+    and fill out the form to get an email message with a link to the latest version of the Fledge packages.

-1. To get the latest version of the Fledge packages, visit the [download page on the Dianomic site](https://dianomic.com/download-packages/) and you will receieve an email with a link to the latest packages.
-Because we are running Fledge on a Raspberry Pi, copy the link referencing v1.7 for ARM based devices (Buster).
+1. When you receive the email message containing the link to the Fledge packages, copy the link referencing v1.7 for ARM-based devices (Buster), the package for Raspberyy Pi devices.

-1. From your Raspberry Pi, download the Fledge packages to the file system.
-For the purposes of this tutorial, we'll be placing them in a folder named `foglamp` in your user's home directory.
+1. From your Raspberry Pi, use the following commands to download the Fledge packages to the file system and place them in a folder named `foglamp` in your user's home directory.
+Replace `[LINK_FROM_EMAIL]` with the link that you copied in the preivous step.

         mkdir $HOME/foglamp
         cd $HOME/foglamp
-        wget [paste link from email]
+        wget [LINK_FROM_EMAIL]
         tar -xzvf foglamp-1.7.0_armv7l_buster.tgz

-At this point, the `foglamp` folder in your user's home directly contains all the requirements for getting your Raspberry Pi up and running.
+    The `foglamp` folder in your user's home directory contains all the resources required for getting your Raspberry Pi up and running.

 ## Install the Fledge service and Fledge GUI on your Raspberry Pi

 The Fledge graphical user interface (GUI) makes it easier to configure and control Fledge from your Raspberry Pi.

-1. Browse to the folder that you downloaded the Fledge packages to and install the Fledge and Fledge GUI packages:
+1. Browse to the folder that you downloaded the Fledge packages to, and install the Fledge and Fledge GUI packages:

         cd $HOME/foglamp/foglamp/1.7.0/buster/armv7l/